 In the conduct of its financial affairs, the College will comply with any financial requirement contained in the College Instrument and Articles of Government under the Further and Higher Education Act 1992.
-The College also complies with the Financial Memorandum published by the Education and Skills Funding Agency (ESFA) and the Office for Students (OfS) which sets out responsibilities as set out in these regulations.
-The College is subject to financial supervision by the Chief Executive of the Education and Skills Funding Agency.
+The College also complies with the Financial Memorandum published by the Department for Education (DfE) and the Office for Students (OfS) which sets out responsibilities as set out in these regulations.
+The College is subject to financial supervision by the Chief Executive of the DfE.

-The Financial Memorandum between the Education and Skills Funding Agency and the College sets out the terms and conditions on which any funding is paid to the College.
+The Financial Memorandum between the DfE and the College sets out the terms and conditions on which any funding is paid to the College.
 The Corporation is responsible for ensuring that the conditions of grants/funding are met.
 Since the reclassification of colleges by the Office of National Statistics in November 2022 to be part of the public sector, the College has to comply with the requirements of the Managing Public Money framework.
 A matrix detailing delegated authority limits can be found in Appendix A.

-The College will not adopt any conditions applicable to any other external agency or funding source which conflicts with those outlined by the ESFA or OfS without prior written agreement.
+The College will not adopt any conditions applicable to any other external agency or funding source which conflicts with those outlined by the DfE or OfS without prior written agreement.